Xoliiiii/WeatherApp/README.md

 Day 3:
 Today we learnt element of CSS and how to position it to our pages to customize and create a page that looks more presentable and unique.
 Today , i gained an ampile amountof information thathas left me to feel that i am able to create my own basic structure of a website

+Week 1 : HTML & CSS
+This week was filled with an amplitude of knowledge allowing me to be able to create a replication of a weather webpage, it was an experience that left me confident at myskills asa coder and im excited for the journey ahead.